joamats/mit-brown-datathon/README.md

 ## Materials (online)

-* [WiDS dataset](https://physionet.org/content/widsdatathon2020/1.0.0/) - please download the data ("training_v2.csv") from here, and run [Notebook 0](https://github.com/joamats/mit-brown-datathon/blob/master/0_datasets.ipynb) to create the train and test subsets with the modified features - **before the datathon!!**
+* [WiDS dataset](https://physionet.org/content/widsdatathon2020/1.0.0/) - please download the data ("training_v2.csv") from here, place it under the "data" folder, and run [Notebook 0](https://github.com/joamats/mit-brown-datathon/blob/master/0_datasets.ipynb) to create the train and test subsets with the modified features - **before the datathon!!**

 * [Data Dictionary](https://physionet.org/content/widsdatathon2020/1.0.0/data/WiDS_Datathon_2020_Dictionary.csv) - to understand what the variables mean